kstrafe/file-rotate/README.md

 Rotate files with configurable suffix.

-Look to the [docs](https://docs.rs/file-rotate/0.5.0/file_rotate/) for explanatory examples.
+Look to the [docs](https://docs.rs/file-rotate/0.5.0/file_rotate/) for explanatory examples of all features, like:
+* Using count or timestamp as suffix
+* Age-based deletion of log files
+* Optional compression
+* Getting a list of log files

+Following are some supplementary examples to get started.

 ## Basic example